Kit553/PhononTools/1_Workflows/05_Lobster/README.md

 ---

 **Distribution Funtions:** Weighted spatial RDFs used to reconstruct bonding structure.
-- `BWDF`     &rarr; calculate ond weighted distribution funtion
+- `BWDF`     &rarr; calculate bond-weighted distribution funtion
-- `BWDFCOHP` &rarr; colculate COHP weighted distribution funtion These are especially useful for large/disordered/defective systems where the bonding information is spatially variant.
+- `BWDFCOHP` &rarr; calculate COHP weighted distribution funtion These are especially useful for large/disordered/defective systems where the bonding information is spatially variant.
-For small/ordered phases this information is usually redunant with COHP/COBI/COOP
+For small/ordered phases this information is usually redundant with COHP/COBI/COOP

 ---